Definition of Mantling

 (verb) Mantling is hunching or arching shoulders and spreading wings over a recent kill to conceal it from other birds and predators who would be potential thieves.
 In this posture, the wings are mostly spread and drooped to the ground, exposing the bird's upper back, also called the mantle, which gives the action its name.
 The head is usually bent down to feed, and the tail is often spread and drooped to provide additional cover and counterbalance.

 Many birds of prey, including hawks and falcons, practice mantling after a kill.
-While they are feeding on the ground, particularly in open fields, rocky ground or similar areas with less shelter or cover to provide natural concealment, they are more exposed.
-Their instinct is to cover their prey and keep it out of sight so it is not stolen by a larger, more powerful apex predator, whether that is another raptor or any other type of lurking hunter or scavenger.
+While they are feeding on the ground, particularly in open fields, rocky ground, or similar areas with less shelter or cover to provide natural concealment, they are more exposed.
+Their instinct is to cover their prey and keep it out of sight so it is not stolen by a larger, more powerful predator, whether that is another raptor or any other type of lurking hunter or scavenger.
 At the same time, the mantling bird will eat rapidly in order to decrease the time they are vulnerable, storing large bites of meat in their crop for later digestion when they feel more secure and are not at risk of losing the meal.

 While mantling, the feeding birds may exhibit other nervous behavior.
 They may frequently look around the surrounding area to scan for intruders, or shuffle their feet to continually readjust the mantling cover to disrupt views from different directions.
 This also helps them get a firmer grip on their prey for easier feeding or to try and move it if they are assaulted.